 The egg retrieval procedure is performed under a light general anaesthetic in the hospital operating theatre.
 An ultrasound probe is placed into the vagina with a special guide attached, which allows a needle to be placed under ultrasound vision into each follicle in the ovary, to drain the fluid in each follicle and collect the eggs present.
 Not every follicle will necessarily have an egg present.

 The eggs are isolated from the follicle fluid by the IVF scientist, and are then placed into a culture medium.
-The eggs are then taken back to the LIFE fertility lab for insemination.
+The eggs are then taken back to the City fertility lab for insemination.

 The procedure is usually straightforward and takes 15-20 minutes.
 Most patients will have only minimal pain after the procedure and maybe some light vaginal spotting.
 Heavy bleeding or troubling pain after the procedure should be reported to Dr Friebe.